-What Why Who When Outcome Tool / Technique To carry 1 0 1 out 1.
-Student To receive student feedback Başkent End of year Analysis report Satisfaction on the quality of the total University's submitted to the Rectorate Questionnaire (online) university-wise educational experience Quality Commission Rectorate 2.
-Staff To receive staff feedback on Başkent End of year Analysis report Satisfaction the university-level and University's Lind of your submitted to Questionnaire school-level satisfaction Quality the Rectorate (online) Commission 3.
-Student To receive student feedback Başkent End of Analysis report Evaluation of the on the teaching performance University's Semester with an action Instructor of particular instructors Academic plan prepared by Questionnaire Performance the TTDU and (online) Unit submitted to the BU-SFL Board 4.
-Student Needs • To receive student views CDU Beginning of Analysis report Analysis in order to identify their Members Semester with an action Questionnaire (online) language needs, (Fall&Spring) plan prepared by the CDU and (omme) expectations, wants and interests the CDU and submitted to the To develop goals, BU-SFL Board objectives and content for and the Unit a language program Heads • To use its data as a reference for evaluating an existing program 5.
-Student To receive student views on CDU End of Analysis report Course / the course content, teaching Members Semester with an action Program materials, course policies, plan prepared by Evaluation assessment, etc. to review the CDU and Questionnaire (online) the existing program submitted to the BU-SFL Board 6.
-Instructor To receive instructor CDU End of Analysis report Course /Program views in order to identify Members Semester with an action Evaluation student language needs, plan prepared by Questionnaire wants and interests the CDU and (online) To develop goals, submitted to the objectives and content for BU-SFL Board a language program To use its data as a reference for evaluating an . existing program 7.
-Student To provide PREP students English Every month Meeting minutes Representatives with the opportunity to Preparatory documented and Scheme participate in the Admin Members filed End of semester management of quality standards within the BU- MEHIDEIS report submitted SFL and to receive their to the BU-SFL views and feedback Board
+What Why Who When Outcome Tool / Technique To carry out 1.
+Student To receive student Başkent End of year Analysis report Satisfaction feedback on the quality of University's submitted to the Questionnaire the total university-wise Quality Rectorate (online) educational experience Commission 2.
+Staff To receive staff feedback Başkent End of year Analysis report Satisfaction on the university-level and University's submitted to Questionnaire school-level satisfaction Quality the Rectorate (online) Commission 3.
+Student To receive student Başkent End of Analysis report Evaluation of the feedback on the teaching University's Semester with an action Instructor performance of particular Academic plan prepared by Questionnaire instructors Performance the TTDU and (online) Unit submitted to the BU-SFL Board 4.
+Student Needs • To receive student views CDU Beginning of Analysis report Analysis in order to identify their Members Semester with an action Questionnaire language needs, (Fall&Spring) plan prepared by (online) expectations, wants and the CDU and interests submitted to the • To develop goals, BU-SFL Board objectives and content for and the Unit a language program Heads